1. What is this lawsuit about?

 Back To Top

-8. What if I am still not sure whether I am part of the Settlement?
+8. What if I am still not sure whether I am included in the Certified Classes?

-If you are still not sure if you are included, please review the detailed information contained in the Settlement Agreement or call the Settlement Administrator toll-free at 1-800-403-3089.
+If you are still not sure if you are included, please review the detailed information contained in the Class Certification Order, available on the Documents page of this website or call the Notice Administrator toll-free at 1-800-403-3089.

 Back To Top

-9. What does the Settlement with Tyson provide?
+9. What does the Cooper Farms Settlement provide?

-If the Settlement is approved, Tyson will pay $1,750,000 to resolve all Settlement Class members’ claims against Tyson for the Released Claims (as defined in the Settlement Agreement).
-In addition to this monetary benefit, Tyson has also agreed to provide specified cooperation in the Commercial and Institutional Indirect Purchaser Plaintiffs’ continued prosecution of the litigation.
+If the Cooper Farms Settlement is approved, Cooper Farms will pay $562,500 to resolve all Certified Class Members’ legal claims against Cooper Farms for the Released Claims (as defined in the Cooper Farms Settlement Agreement).
+In addition to this monetary benefit, Cooper Farms has agreed to provide specified cooperation in the Commercial and Institutional Indirect Purchaser Plaintiffs’ continued prosecution of the lawsuit.
+The Cooper Farms Settlement Agreement is available on the Documents page of this website.

 Back To Top